Esme Morgan: International career

 On 5 June 2025, she was included in the squad for UEFA Women's Euro 2025.
 Morgan made her major tournament debut as she came on as a substitute in the Lionesses' quarterfinal victory over Sweden.
 She started in England's semifinal match against Italy, and was an unused substitute in England's 1-1 (3-1 on penalties) victory over Spain in the tournament's final.

 Style of play

-Morgan began her senior career as a forward, before becoming a defender.
-She mainly plays a centre-back, but can also play as a defensive midfielder, and has played at right-back and left-back.
-A progressive passer of the ball, her successful pass rate has reached as high as 92 per cent.
+Morgan began her career in senior team as a forward, before becoming a defender.
+She majorly plays a centre-back, but can also play as a defensive midfielder, and has played at right-back and left-back.
+A progressive passer of the ball, her successful pass rate has reached as high as 92 percent.
 She has been described as an intuitive and versatile defender who knows when to take initiative.

 Personal life

 Although she grew up in Sheffield, South Yorkshire, Morgan had been a lifelong supporter of Manchester City before signing for The Blues in 2017.
 She says that she had a season ticket at the Blues since the age of three and "dreamed of playing for Manchester City" her whole life.